chrisglein/chrisglein.github.io/rum-runner/rules.md

 # SUMMARY
 It's the Age of Sail!
 The **crown** is distilling rum on colonized islands for enormous profit.
 Meanwhile **pirates** intend to sail in, steal that rum, and drink it all.
 These two factions (crown 👑 and pirate ☠️) play their conflict out over a two player asymmetric card game.
 Each player has a deck, a hand of cards, coins, and a menu of actions to choose from each turn.
 But what each does from there varies substantially.

 👑 The **crown** player will work in secret, laying traps and pushing for an economic victory.
 They score rum by founding it on an island and investing coins into it over time.
 They protect that investment by placing hazards in front of the island face-down.
 When the pirate player tries to raid that island the crown can decide to spend their coin to raise those hazards against the pirate, stopping them or making them pay a terrible price.
 The crown may alternatively place traps or economic investments on their islands, luring the pirate to certain doom or increasing the momentum of the crown's victory.
-If the crown manages to hold out and score four points of rum, they win the game.
+If the crown manages to hold out and fund four points of rum, they win the game.

 ☠️ The **pirate** player will assemble ships and crew.
 These will hopefully raid their way to where the rum is with a combination of deduction and perseverance.
 But regardless they will trigger and combo together unique crew's abilities to gain an advantage.
-If the pirate finds four bottles of rum (quality doesn't matter), they win the game.
+If the pirate raids four bottles of rum, they win the game.

 # COMPONENTS
 <table class="noBorder components">